-A cataract is an eye disease in which the clear lens of the eye becomes cloudy opaque, causing decrease in vision.
+A cataract is an eye disease in which the clear lens of the eye becomes cloudy or opaque, causing a decrease in vision.
 Although the word cataract to describe this condition has been part of the English language only since the middle of the 16th century, the eye disease has been recognized and surgically treated since ancient times.

 In a normal eye, light passes through the transparent lens to the retina.
 The lens must be clear for the retina to receive a sharp image.
 If the lens is cloudy from a cataract, the image striking the retina will be blurry and the vision will be blurry.
 The extent of the visual disturbance is dependent upon the degree of cloudiness of the lens.

 Most cataracts are related to aging.
 Cataracts are very common in older people.
 By age 80, more than half of all Americans either have some degree of cataract or have already undergone cataract surgery in one or both eyes.
 By age 95, this percentage increases to almost 100%.
 A cataract can occur in either or both eyes.
 Individuals with a cataract in one eye usually go on to develop a cataract in the other eye as well.
 A cataract is not contagious and cannot spread from one eye to the other or from person to person.
 Cataracts do not cause the eye to tear abnormally.
 They are neither painful nor make the eye itchy or red.